enqack/docker-esp8266-micropython/README.md

 Build Instructions
 ------------------

-Building the docker image compiles the [ESP Open SDK](https://github.com/pfalcon/esp-open-sdk), the MicroPython interpretor shell for unix and the vendor provided firmware binary of [Micropython](https://micropython.org/) for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) boards.
+Building the docker image compiles the ESP Open SDK, the MicroPython interpreter shell for unix and the vendor provided firmware binary of Micropython for the ESP8266 boards.
 To specify a particular version of MicroPython provide the docker `--build-arg` option with the `VERSION` argument.

 ```bash
 bash ./projctl build